Skip to content

 An upgrade that loses the plant's accumulated records or breaks its conventions creates a different kind of cost.
 Continuity has to be designed in.

-On the standards side, the governing Australian and international standards have to be confirmed and applied to the relevant part of the scope.
-The electrical installation work follows AS/NZS 3000, the Wiring Rules, available through Standards Australia (Standards Australia).
-Any control panel built or modified during the upgrade falls under AS/NZS 61439 for low-voltage switchgear and controlgear assemblies, which is the relevant standard for the control panel engineering scope.
-Where the network is being rebuilt, an upgrade is also the right time to bring the OT network onto a current, segmented design rather than carrying forward a flat legacy topology.
+On the standards side, the electrical installation work follows AS/NZS 3000, the Wiring Rules (Standards Australia), and any control panel built or modified during the upgrade falls under AS/NZS 61439, the standard for the control panel engineering scope.
+Where the network is being rebuilt, the upgrade is also the right time to bring the OT network onto a current, segmented design rather than carrying forward a flat legacy topology.

 Common mistakes to avoid